Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Additional Details on Simulation Parameters

 \subsubsection{Modified-FedNova}

 Algorithm \ref{mfednova_Algorithm} summarizes the \ac{mfednova} baseline.
-Based on our ablation study, we use the following learning rate $\eta$ for \ac{fcn}, \sqz, \ac{cnn}, and \ac{lstm} model, respectively: $0.01$, $0.03$, $0.15$, and $0.5$.
-Besides, we use the following slowdown parameter $\tilde{\tau}$ (to avoid any NaN values) for these respective models: $0.1$, $0.05$, $0.35$, and $0.12$.
+Based on our ablation study, use the learning rates of $0.01$, $0.02$, and $0.01$ respectively, for the CIFAR10, FashionMNIST, and MNIST datasets with the \sqz~ model, $0.03$, $0.04$, and $0.04$, respectively, with the \ac{cnn} model; and $0.008$, $0.02$, and $0.08$, respectively, with the \ac{resnet18} model, works the best in our setting for this \ac{mfednova} algorithm.